-Grape growing and wine production on the Adirondack Coast have exploded in the past five years.
-The grapes grown here are hybrids of European grapes and hardy American rootstock that can withstand cold temperatures such as Frontenac, Cayuga White, Petite Amie and Louise Swenson.
-In Fact, many of these grapes were introduced to the world in just the last 10-15 years, so they're like nothing you've ever experienced.
-The Adirondack Coast Wine Travel travels 33 miles through farmland, small towns and the historic city of Plattsburgh linking six wineries.
-Our unique wines embody the character of the Adirondack Coast; rugged and wild yet relaxed with a casual warmth.
-Plan to travel at a slower pace, sample local wines and drink in the views.
+Grape-growing and wine production on the Adirondack Coast have exploded recently.
+The grapes grown there are hybrids of European grapes and hardy American rootstock that can withstand cold temperatures such as Frontenac, Cayuga White, Petite Amie, and Louise Swenson.
+Many of these grapes were introduced to the world in just the last decade or two, so they're like nothing you've ever experienced.
+The Adirondack Coast Wine Travel travels 33 miles through farmland, small towns, and the historic city of Plattsburgh linking six wineries.
+The unique wines embody the character of the Adirondack Coast; rugged and wild, yet relaxed with a casual warmth.
+Plan to travel at a slower pace, sample local wines, and drink in the views.